Workers’ Comp for Home Caregivers

 As a caregiver, you are a nurturing person.
 You’re compassionate, and looking after people comes naturally to you.
-You’re used to taking care of others, but don’t forget to look after yourself as well with the right kinds of commercial home care insurance.
+You’re used to taking care of others, but don’t forget to look after yourself as well with the right kinds of home care business insurance.

 If you happen to get hurt on the job or experience a work-related illness, workers’ compensation will come in handy.
 And many contracts require some form of workers’ compensation coverage anyway.